Essential Italian Pasta Recipes

 Hot Italian Sausage and Tomato Pasta

-Spaghetti CarbonaraSilky with egg and melted cheese, freshened with parsley, and spiked with black pepper, spaghetti carbonara brings intense flavors into balance.
+Our best spaghetti carbona recipe is silky with egg and melted cheese, freshened with parsley, and spiked with black pepper.
 We also love this dish for its short cooking time.
 The ingredients are things we tend to have always on hand, making it the ultimate weeknight-dinner solution.
 Just add a green salad or seasonal vegetable and the meal is complete.
-Also, we left out the cream that's often used in this dish in the United States, so it's both lighter and truer to the Italian original.
+Also, we left out the cream that's often used in spaghetti carbonara in the United States, so it's both lighter and truer to the Italian original.
 And we've included some variations to keep the recipe interesting in case you find yourself making it over and over again.

 Shrimp Fettuccine Alfredo

 To keep the prosciutto from sticking together in the pasta, lay it out on a plate to dry after you chop it.
 The rich, nutty flavor of the Asiago complements the saltiness of the prosciutto, but Parmesan can be substituted if necessary.

 Fettuccine Alfredo with Asparagus

 The splash of vodka works as a flavor enhancer, adding a little jolt to the creamy sauce.

 This simple lasagna is perfect for when you're short on time, but craving a comforting meal.
 Ready in just over an hour, it requires only 50 minutes of cooking in the oven.

 Extra-lean ground beef (which sometimes cooks up dry) works well here because it's combined with marinara to keep it moist.
 For a quick and easy variation, feel free to use 9 whole lasagna noodles instead of 6 broken noodles, using 3 noodles per layer.
 You also can sub fresh basil leaves for the parsley sprinkled on at the end.